dmsul/site-source/content/pages/research.rst

 Working Papers
 --------------

-- **"The Benefits of Uniform Compliance with National Air Quality Standards"** with Alan Krupnick |br|
+- **"Using Satellite Data to Fill the Gaps in the U.S. Air Pollution Monitoring Network"** with Alan Krupnick |br|
-  May 2018
+  August 2018
 - **"The True Cost of Air Pollution: Evidence from the Housing Market"** |br|
   March 2017 |pollhouse|_
 - **"Residential Sorting and the Incidence of Local Public Goods: Theory and Evidence from Air Pollution"** |br|